miltoncsjunior/HackintoshOCYoga520-14IKB/README.md

 ## What's Not Working?
 - Apple Pay with TouchID, to confirm any purchases you need to type your password instead of using TouchID, more information [here](https://discussions.apple.com/thread/7808558)
+- Wi-Fi in networks with mesh routers (only using Airportitlwm.kext, with itlwm.kext work)

 ## Bugs
 - DRM support (iTunes Movies, Apple TV+, Amazon Prime and Netflix, and others) could be fixed in the future, more information [here](https://github.com/acidanthera/bugtracker/issues/586) and [here](https://www.tonymacx86.com/threads/an-idiots-guide-to-lilu-and-its-plug-ins.260063/#DRM).